Table of Contents

-Despite using measures like PAM, MFA, and other IAM solutions to protect identities from being exploited, vulnerabilities often remain present.
+Despite using systems like PAM, MFA, and other IAM solutions to protect identities from being exploited, vulnerabilities often remain.
 The causes of identity vulnerabilities fall into three (3) categories: unmanaged, misconfigured, and exposed identities.

-- Service Accounts – Machine identities go unmanaged by PAM because they were undiscovered during implementation, and not all applications are compatible with PAM, such as legacy applications for which the cost of modernization is cost-prohibitive.
+- Service accounts.
+Machine identities often go unmanaged by PAM systems because they were undiscovered during implementation, and not all applications are compatible with PAM, such as legacy applications for which the cost of modernization is cost-prohibitive.

-- Local Admins – Local admin privileges facilitate a variety of IT support requests but often go undiscovered or forgotten after their creation, leaving them unmanaged.
+- Local admins.
+Local admin privileges enable a variety of IT support needs but often go undiscovered or forgotten after their creation, leaving them unmanaged.

-- Privileged Accounts – Many other privileged accounts go unmanaged by PAM or MFA solutions because they remain undiscovered during deployment.
+- Privileged accounts.
+Many other privileged accounts go unmanaged by PAM or MFA solutions because they remain undiscovered (thus unknown) during deployment.

-- Shadow Admins – The complexity of nested identity groupings make it extremely difficult to see the complete rights and entitlements of all identities, causing accounts to be granted unintended excessive privileges.
+- Shadow admins.
+The complexity of nested identity groupings makes it extremely difficult to see and thus understand the complete rights and entitlements of all identities, causing users to be granted unintended, thus excessive privileges.

-- Cloud Access Tokens – Cloud access tokens stored on endpoints are a common way attackers access cloud assets.
+- Cloud access tokens.
+Cloud access tokens stored on endpoints are a common way attackers access cloud-based systems.

-- Open RDP Session – Remote application sessions may be improperly closed, enabling attackers to leverage an open session and its privileges, largely without the risk of detection.
+- Open RDP sessions.
+Remote application sessions may be improperly closed, enabling attackers to leverage an open session and its privileges, largely without the risk of detection.

-It’s important to note that any identity can be vulnerable in numerous ways and across these three vulnerability categories.
-These identities often expose organizations to the greatest level of identity risk.
+It’s important to note that any identity can be vulnerable in multiple ways and across these three vulnerability categories.
+These specific identities often expose organizations to the greatest level of identity risk.